japila-books/apache-spark-internals/docs/scheduler/TaskResultGetter.md

 DEBUG Fetching indirect task result for TID [tid]
 ```

-The task xref:scheduler:TaskSchedulerImpl.adoc#handleTaskGettingResult[notifies `TaskSchedulerImpl` that it is about to fetch a remote block for a task result].
-It then xref:storage:BlockManager.adoc#getRemoteBytes[gets the block from remote block managers (as serialized bytes)].
+The task scheduler:TaskSchedulerImpl.md#handleTaskGettingResult[notifies `TaskSchedulerImpl` that it is about to fetch a remote block for a task result].
+It then storage:BlockManager.md#getRemoteBytes[gets the block from remote block managers (as serialized bytes)].

-When the block could not be fetched, xref:scheduler:TaskSchedulerImpl.adoc#handleFailedTask[`TaskSchedulerImpl` is informed] (with `TaskResultLost` task failure reason) and the task simply returns.
+When the block could not be fetched, scheduler:TaskSchedulerImpl.md#handleFailedTask[`TaskSchedulerImpl` is informed] (with `TaskResultLost` task failure reason) and the task simply returns.

-NOTE: `enqueueSuccessfulTask` is a mere thread so returning from a thread is to do nothing else and so the real handling is when xref:scheduler:TaskSchedulerImpl.adoc#handleFailedTask[`TaskSchedulerImpl` is informed].
+NOTE: `enqueueSuccessfulTask` is a mere thread so returning from a thread is to do nothing else and so the real handling is when scheduler:TaskSchedulerImpl.md#handleFailedTask[`TaskSchedulerImpl` is informed].

-The task result (as a serialized byte buffer) is then deserialized to a link:spark-scheduler-TaskResult.adoc#DirectTaskResult[DirectTaskResult] (using the internal thread-local <<serializer, serializer>>) and deserialized again using the internal thread-local <<taskResultSerializer, taskResultSerializer>> (just like for the `DirectTaskResult` case).
-The  xref:storage:BlockManagerMaster.adoc#removeBlock[block is removed from `BlockManagerMaster`] and simply returns.
+The task result (as a serialized byte buffer) is then deserialized to a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult] (using the internal thread-local <<serializer, serializer>>) and deserialized again using the internal thread-local <<taskResultSerializer, taskResultSerializer>> (just like for the `DirectTaskResult` case).
+The  storage:BlockManagerMaster.md#removeBlock[block is removed from `BlockManagerMaster`] and simply returns.

-NOTE: A link:spark-scheduler-TaskResult.adoc#IndirectTaskResult[IndirectTaskResult] is deserialized twice to become the final deserialized task result (using <<serializer, serializer>> for a `DirectTaskResult`).
+NOTE: A spark-scheduler-TaskResult.md#IndirectTaskResult[IndirectTaskResult] is deserialized twice to become the final deserialized task result (using <<serializer, serializer>> for a `DirectTaskResult`).
 Compare it to a `DirectTaskResult` task result that is deserialized once only.

-With no exceptions thrown, `enqueueSuccessfulTask` xref:scheduler:TaskSchedulerImpl.adoc#handleSuccessfulTask[informs the `TaskSchedulerImpl` that the `tid` task was completed and the task result was received].
+With no exceptions thrown, `enqueueSuccessfulTask` scheduler:TaskSchedulerImpl.md#handleSuccessfulTask[informs the `TaskSchedulerImpl` that the `tid` task was completed and the task result was received].

-A `ClassNotFoundException` leads to xref:scheduler:TaskSetManager.adoc#abort[aborting the `TaskSet`] (with `ClassNotFound with classloader: [loader]` error message) while any non-fatal exception shows the following ERROR message in the logs followed by xref:scheduler:TaskSetManager.adoc#abort[aborting the `TaskSet`].
+A `ClassNotFoundException` leads to scheduler:TaskSetManager.md#abort[aborting the `TaskSet`] (with `ClassNotFound with classloader: [loader]` error message) while any non-fatal exception shows the following ERROR message in the logs followed by scheduler:TaskSetManager.md#abort[aborting the `TaskSet`].

 ```
 ERROR Exception while getting task result
 ```

-NOTE: `enqueueSuccessfulTask` is used exclusively when `TaskSchedulerImpl` is requested to  xref:scheduler:TaskSchedulerImpl.adoc#statusUpdate[handle a task status update] (and the task has finished successfully).
+NOTE: `enqueueSuccessfulTask` is used exclusively when `TaskSchedulerImpl` is requested to  scheduler:TaskSchedulerImpl.md#statusUpdate[handle a task status update] (and the task has finished successfully).

 === [[enqueueFailedTask]] Deserializing TaskFailedReason and Notifying TaskSchedulerImpl -- `enqueueFailedTask` Method